ModelEarth/community/README.md

 **D. USEEIO Updates for bioecomony and bioproducts**
 - Local economy inputs and new technology additions to USEEIO - [Details](../io/naics/)

+**E. Google Sheet Crowdsource Editor**
+- A REST process allowing editors to return and update their own row contributions. (see below)

 [Contact us](resources/input/) for additional details and to avoid overlaps.
 Document your team's times to help the judges award your contributions and as a basis for you to reward the team members who contribute the most.